Convoy PQ 16: Casualties

-R. Ransome Wallis, the surgeon lieutenant in Martin, wrote an account of PQ 16 in 1973.
+The sinkings and the return of one ship cost 26 per cent of the cargo of the convoy, including 468 tanks, 201 aircraft and 3,277 motor vehicles.
+R. Ransome Wallis, the surgeon lieutenant in Martin, wrote an account of Convoy PQ 16 in 1973.
 The sick bay was under the aft 4.7-inch turret, the 4-inch AA gun was forward and just to the rear were two 20 mm Oerlikon guns, twin Vickers .5-inch machine-guns and the depth charge throwers.
 During air attacks, the sound from the guns and the empty cartridge cases of the 4.7-inch guns rattling about made the sick bay exceedingly noisy.
 There was a Sick Berth Attendant (SBA) but during action stations, he tended to disappear to the magazines and other busy parts of the ship to help.
 Ransome Wallis discovered that a trained Leading Sick Berth Attendant (LSBA) working as the ship's quartermaster whom the captain released to the sick bay.
 Ramsome Wallis noted that after HMS Punjabi had been run down and sunk by the battleship HMS King George V it had been difficult to rescue survivors covered in oil and the crew of Martin adopted a rope harness with a loop at the back to make it easier to pull them out of the water.

-When at action stations many sailors had been seriously injured by explosions throwing them upwards into the deck above and Ransome Wallis followed the general order to lie down instead until he realised, somewhat to his embarrassment, that no-one did this on Martin.
+When at action stations many sailors had been seriously injured by explosions throwing them upwards into the deck above and Ransome Wallis followed the general order to lie down instead, until he realised, somewhat to his embarrassment, that no-one did this on Martin.
 During raids Ransome Wallis went on deck to watch and give a running commentary to the occupants of the sick bay.
 Underwater explosions from bomb near-misses made a great clanking noise which was highly stressful to those crewmen working below deck.
 Ransome Wallis witnessed the sinking of Syros.
 A trawler rescued many members of the crew but nine men were killed.
 For two days U-boats kept surfacing in the distance.
 The only ships fast enough to overhaul them were the destroyers and Martin took part in the chases.
-On one occasion Martin and 'Achates hunted and depth-charged a U-boat, that they had forced to submerge then it surfaced between the destroyers, fired a torpedo at Achates and submerged again.
+On one occasion Martin and Achates hunted and depth-charged a U-boat, that they had forced to submerge then it surfaced between the destroyers, fired a torpedo at Achates and submerged again.
 On 27 May Ransome Wallis watched four bombs from a Ju 88 drop close to Martin, which caused internal damage.
-When Stari Bolshevik was hit, Ransome Wallis was ordered across in a whaler with five crewmen to evacuate the seriously wounded.
+When Stary Bolshevik was hit, Ransome Wallis was ordered across in a whaler with five crewmen to evacuate the seriously wounded.
 The captain of Martin stressed that both ships would have to stop for the whaler and that the matter must be concluded speedily.